Cleveland Clinic logo

 Risks include:

-• Temporary pain, nausea and heartburn.
+• Temporary pain, nausea and heartburn

-• Minimal risk of reaction to the anesthesia.
+• Minimal risk of reaction to anesthesia

 Recovery and Outlook